farahmugrabi/House_credit_cycles/Readme.md

 # ⚙️ Instructions:
 1. Download the full folder, do not change the location of the files or names.
+2. C.Properties/Crisis_events/0.Crisis_indicator.xlsx needs to be updated manually, set dummy = 1 if any current systemic crisis occurs.
-2. Follow @ to locate configurable options.
+3. Follow @ to locate configurable options.
-3. Run ▶️ the scripts in the following order:
+4. Run ▶️ the scripts in the following order:
   - B.Data/0.Data.R
   - A.Main_Code/GF3_S23_US_FIX_DYN_pars
   - C.Properties/C1.Bank_crisis.R